 One by one, the light bulbs started turning on in my head.

 I was struck with the thought “Why was I not taught this at school?”

 The answer is obvious: The science didn’t exist then.
 And even if it did, nobody was teaching Marriage 101 at school anyway.
-And that’s when I began hearing incessant whisperings in my heart saying, “Bruce, you know how to teach… so teach what you’ve learned about fixing your relationship and help other people how not the make the same mistakes you’ve made.
+And that’s when I began listening to the incessant whisperings in my heart saying, “Bruce, you know how to teach… so teach what you’ve learned about fixing your relationship and help other people how not the make the same mistakes you’ve made.
 The world needs this information.”

 If you’d told me in my twenties that one day I’d be helping couples repair their relationships, I’d have thought you were crazy.
 I was convinced I was going to grow up to be a famous guitar player.
 Life had other plans it seems. 🙂

-The rest is history as they say.
+Fortunately, Love At First Fight skyrocketed and rest is history as they say.
 Currently, I personally help more than 300 couples each year to repair their relationships and marriages.

-Spouses come to me fighting, feeling hurt, sad, disconnected and alone… others reeling from an affair… and yet others in a sex starved marriage…
+Spouses come to me fighting, feeling hurt, sad, disconnected and alone… others reeling from an affair… and yet others in a sex-starved marriage…

 Whatever their situation, the very first thing I teach them all is how to…

 “Connect first, and communicate later.”

 Back in the day when I was studying the science of relationships, this was one of my first big “aha” moments.